TransportScotland/voyager-converter/README.md

 4. Open the patching interface and browse for the Node File and Link File.
 Press "Patch Routes".
 5. When finished patching, close the patching interface.
 6. Specify the output file path, and press "Print LIN File"

+### Intermediate Files
+Various intermediate files are produced when the tool is run, these can be used to check that the services being extracted are sensible.
+1. Bus (note that these are the default file names):
+   - individual_routes.csv - containing the relevant raw data extracted from the XML files, in CSV format
+   - headways.csv - containing the services aggregated by time period and route, with headways calculated
+   - headways_filtered_operators.csv - filtered version of headways.csv
+   - headways_patched.csv - output file of the bus node patching process
+2. Rail (note that these are the default file names):
+   - mca_out.csv - containing the relevant raw data extracted from the MCA file, in CSV format
+   - mca_out_head.csv - containing the services aggregated by time period and route, with headways calculated
+   - mca_out_head_patched.csv - output file of the rail node patching process

 ### Other Tabs
 ##### Assign Operators